geelenr/quad_manifold/README.md

 - [`columns.m`](./columns.m) is an outer loop script that encloses the column selection problem.
 The column selection algorithm is generally speaking not applied for a single value of the regularization parameter $\lambda$ but rather a range of distinct values (in decreasing order).
 Note that the number of columns selected tends to increase as lambda is decreased.

-- [`column_selection.m`](./column_selection.m) considers a basic proximal-gradient algorithm for solving the sum of $\ell_2$ regularized problem, which is essentially the SpaRSA algorithm described by Wright and co-workers [here](https://doi.org/10.1109/TSP.2009.2016892).
-The sum of $\ell_2$ regularizer induces sparsity in a similar way to the $\ell_1$ norm of a vector, except that instead of producing element-wise sparsity, it induces sparsity by groups.
+- [`column_selection.m`](./column_selection.m) considers a basic proximal-gradient algorithm for solving the "sum of $\ell_2$" regularized problem, which is essentially the SpaRSA algorithm described by Wright and co-workers [here](https://doi.org/10.1109/TSP.2009.2016892).
+The "sum of $\ell_2$" regularizer induces sparsity in a similar way to the $\ell_1$ norm of a vector, except that instead of producing element-wise sparsity, it induces sparsity by groups.

 ## Citation